← Back to Home

 </script>

-Note: Replace YOUR_SDK_KEY with the key from your Settings page.
-Replace YOUR_SERVER with your EmoraTest server URL.
+Important: Replace YOUR_SDK_KEY with the key from Settings → SDK.

 The SDK automatically handles session persistence across pages — no additional code needed.